 The Avertana story

-Avertana’s initial focus is waste ‘slag’ from steel manufacturing.
-This solid waste, produced at steel mills in the manufacture of steel, provides the raw material for Avertana’s innovative extraction technology.
+Avertana’s primary focus is on waste slag from steel manufacturing.
+This solid waste, a byproduct of steelmaking, provides the raw material for Avertana’s innovative extraction technology.
 Using chemical processes, Avertana extracts mineral and chemical ingredients from the waste without creating any secondary waste.

 To do this, Avertana has brought together the necessary capital and expertise with the proven skills to scale its industrial process from the laboratory to commercial production.
 It is working closely with potential customers within large existing markets eager to acquire their raw materials from more environmentally responsible sources.